JNicolas45/2338-FOLDER/Game-Review4.md

 # Game Review for Starsector

 ## Details
-Released on Novmenber 16th, 2018, Developed and published by Fractal Softworks, a Role-Playing, Sci-Fi, Action-Adventure Game
+Released on November 16th, 2018, Developed and published by Fractal Softworks, a Role-Playing, Sci-Fi, Action-Adventure Game

 ### Game Title